Back to resources

 Travel

-• The planned travel will be by public transport or by taxi or rideshare.
-FYA employees are not to transport Children involved in FYA programs or activities in private vehicles, except in an emergency or in exceptional circumstances (which should be approved by the CEO).
+FYA employees must not transport young people involved in FYA programs or activities in private vehicles, except in an emergency or in exceptional circumstances.
+This must be approved by the CEO in advance.
+Where advance notice is not possible, the CEO must be informed as soon as possible.

 Accommodation

-For some FYA programs or activities FYA may provide accommodation for participants, including Children.
-When being accommodated by FYA for an overnight stay, all Child participants must be supervised by either a chaperone (such a parent, guardian, teacher or other responsible adult) or by an FYA employee.
+When being accommodated by FYA for an overnight stay, all participants under 18 must be supervised by either a chaperone (such a parent, carer, guardian, teacher or other responsible adult) or by FYA employees.

-If an FYA employee is supervising a child being accommodated by FYA for an overnight stay, written permission from the Child’s parent or guardian must be obtained before the Child is accommodated.
+If FYA employees are supervising a young person for an overnight stay, written permission from the young person’s parent, carer or guardian must be obtained before the young person is accommodated.
 In addition, the following conditions must be complied with:

 • At least 1 supervising FYA employee must be youth mental health trained and first aid trained.